mosne/mosne-dots/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Add function prefixing
+* Update license
+* Fix link colors

 = 1.0.0 =
 * Initial release

 == Copyright ==

-Dots WordPress Theme, (C) 2024 mosne
-Dots is distributed under the terms of the GNU GPL.
+Dots WordPress Theme, (C) 2024 Mosne / Paolo Tesei Dots is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify